spineo/jenkinsci/README.md

 # jenkinsci
 Jenkins Continuous Integration Configuration

 Jenkins CI (configuration) currently supports the App database deployment.
-It is currently hosted on an Amazon AWS (Lightsail) instance and configured to trigger projects using Git polling for changes in the repository.
+It is currently hosted on an Amazon AWS (Lightsail) instance.